-1965: The Beatles’ double A-sided single “Day Tripper” backed with “We Can Work It Out” went to #1 on the UK chart.
+1965: The Beatles’ double A-side single “Day Tripper” backed with “We Can Work It Out” went to #1 on the UK chart.

-1966: The Jimi Hendrix Experience released their first single in the UK, “Hey Joe.”
-On the same day, the Experience made their television debut performing “Hey Joe” on the penultimate episode the UK variety show Ready Steady Go!.
+1966: The Jimi Hendrix Experience released their first single in the UK, “Hey Joe” backed with “Stone Free.”
+On the same day, the Experience made their television debut performing “Hey Joe” on the penultimate episode of UK variety show Ready Steady Go!.

-1968: “Ramblin’ Gamblin’ Man,” the title track from the first album by The Bob Seger System, entered the Billboard Hot 100.
-The single later became Seger’s first to enter the top 100 in the US as well as a top 20 hit, reaching #17.
+1968: “Ramblin’ Gamblin’ Man,” the second single and title track from the first album by The Bob Seger System, entered the Billboard Hot 100.
+It later became Seger’s first song to enter the top 100 in the US as well as a top 20 hit, reaching #17.

 1969: Keith Emerson and Greg Lake jammed with each other for the first time on the night that both Lake’s group, King Crimson, and Emerson’s, the Nice, were both on the same bill at the Fillmore West in San Francisco.
 Both musicians had become disillusioned with their respective outfits, so a spirited session between Emerson and Lake during an afternoon soundcheck was all it took to get the pair thinking about a longer-term liaison that later roped in drummer and percussionist Carl Palmer from Atomic Rooster.

 1970: About a month after it was issued in the UK, “Apeman” by Kinks from their eighth studio album, Lola Versus Powerman and the Moneygoround, Part One, was released in the US.

 1972: After its release in November, Loggins and Messina’s debut album, Sittin’ In, entered the Billboard pop chart.
 The collaboration had started by chance; Messina had been signed to produce Loggins’ debut album, but the chemistry between the two led Messina to sing and play on the album as well.